jaybill/rpgchef/README.md

 # Bugs

 If you are a user of the RPG Chef website and need help with that, as in the one at https://rpgchef.com - DO NOT submit an issue here, instead use our regular [issue tracker](https://rpgchef.lighthouseapp.com/projects/132376-rpg-chef/tickets).

+# Support

+I will try to answer questions if I can, but be aware that it may take me some time to respond.